MichaelUnger/SourceProp/README.md

 # SourceProp
-Propagation of ultra-high-energy cosmic rays in the source environent and through intergalactic space.
+Propagation of ultra-high-energy cosmic rays in the source environent and through intergalactic space a la UFA15.

 ## Usage